 "Well, if that was the case, I'll give Oracle this much -- they are fast learners!"
 Bosworth wrote after Oracle's announcement Monday.
-"Based on their announcements at OpenWorld, it seems that somehow, in the last four months, they have figured out that databases like Cassandra represent an amazing opportunity," for enterprises, he said.
+"Based on their announcements at OpenWorld, it seems that somehow, in the last four months, they have figured out that databases like Cassandra represent an amazing opportunity" for enterprises, he said.

 Oracle's entry, in a sense, validates the NoSQL space in a manner that nothing else can, Bosworth noted.
 "When someone of their caliber releases a NoSQL solution, it takes us beyond the era of speculation and 'niche' and squarely into the mainstream."

-NoSQL database technologies are designed to overcome some of the inherent scalability limitations of conventional relational database management products which use indexing for speedy data retrieval and complex query support.
+NoSQL database technologies are designed to overcome some of the inherent scalability limitations of conventional relational database management products that use indexing for speedy data retrieval and complex query support.
 They are very different from the RDBMS products sold by companies such as Oracle and IBM and are designed to help enterprises tap and analyze very large amounts of unstructured and structured data.

 Unlike conventional RDBMS products, NoSQL databases scale out horizontally instead of scaling up.
-That makes them ideal for cloud computing environments, said Max Schireson, president of 10Gen, a company that provides commercial support services for the open source NoSQL MongoDB database.
+That makes them ideal for cloud computing environments, said Max Schireson, president of 10Gen, a company that provides commercial support services for the open-source NoSQL MongoDB database.